 Manufacturers often struggle to identify the right set of metrices to determine the health of their processes.
 Most of the times they measure what is available through the tools which they would have implemented.
 However, these may not be comprehensive and may not give the entire picture.
 The reality also is that most of the manufacturers don’t even know what KPIs or metrices to monitor.
+In this article we will see how Shop floor tracking helps in the process of monitoring and capturing real-time data on the activities, movements, and status of assets and personnel within a manufacturing shop floor.

 Understanding the health of the business has a scientific approach where there needs to be a strategy and then tools to measure the same.
 The strategy may change based on the business needs.